 An annual tradition for CSUS freshmen, Diversity Day is an upper-level student designed and led, day-long experience for 9th grade students.
 Throughout the day, students engage in activities and discussions that allow them to examine their own visible and hidden identities...

 Activism was the theme of Crystal's annual celebration of MLK Day on January 12th.
 In his "Letter from a Birmingham Jail," Dr. King explained the moral responsibility to act against social injustice and readings from the piece provided a through line for the assembly.

 Each year, students and faculty discuss a topic concerning diversity, inclusion, equity and social justice during the Community Forum (CF).
 The CF developed from students’ interests in having informed, candid conversations on issues...

 At the school's annual assembly celebrating the legacy of Martin Luther King, Jr. and the array of diversity we have in our community, a group of students and staff told the story of the Children's Crusade to end segregation...

-For more information about our Diversity, Equity & Inclusion programs, please contact Tait Wade, Acting Director of Diversity (650) 375-5489.
+For more information about our Diversity, Equity & Inclusion programs, please contact Tait Wade, Director of Equity and Social Justice (650) 375-5489.